I am always testing out new natural ways to deal with my health, injuries, and much more!

-These are just a few of the benefits, but for me, the icing on the cake, so to speak, is how simple it is to combine and create this wonderful salve within minutes!
+These are just a few of the benefits, but for me, the icing on the cake is how simple it is to combine and create this excellent salve within minutes!
 No experience in making homemade ointments and salves necessary!

 What Do I Use This Salve For?

 Here's the thing, I use this salve for a ton of reasons, but I wanted to give you just a small list of the ways you can use it:

 - Minor Surgical Incisions (like when I had a cyst removed)

 Again, these are just a few of the uses when I grabbed this to help out.
 I am not kidding, the ingredients are soothing and regenerative!

 Benefits of the Herbs in This Recipe

 I admit I use a lot of herbs to infuse the oil in this recipe!
 The various herbs all contain important benefits and I think it is important for others to see why I elected to utilize each one in this awesome recipe!
 Plus, many of these things can be found in the yard or close to your home!
 Or, you can grow them!

 - Comfrey Roots/Leaves: I will be honest, this is perhaps one of the most amazing herbs we have in our artillery, especially when trying to prepare products!
 Comfrey is one of my absolute favorite herbs which offers so many benefits.
 These benefits include moisturizing the skin, reducing/removing skin blemishes, treating open wounds and sores, reducing pain/inflammation, and even working to help cure diaper rash!
 Again, there are a large number of reasons that your salve should include this awesome herb.